ukparliament/weeknotes.data-search/2018/19/index.md

 ### Corporate data

 Lewis has been using our business analytics solution to create a proof of concept that shows we can save on data duplication by switching a reporting data source from SharePoint to Excel.
 Did I just type business?
 And analytics?
 And solution?
-I'm just going with what Wikipedia said here.
+I’m just going with what Wikipedia says here.

 Noel has been analysing the people records that are placed into the 'Unknown' organisation structure and has developed a process to better identify the correct organisation for the records.